%2F%2Fusers%2F11571839-b2e8-459b-8a93-c3a1a01e0855%2Fratecard%2F9a5879e3-1c1b-46e9-a35a-3bd2a0aea1b3.jpg&w=1200&q=75)

-Tarpon: Known as the "Silver King," hooking into a Tarpon is like picking a fight with a freight train.
-These massive fish can top 100 pounds and are famous for their gill-rattling jumps.
-Late spring through summer is Tarpon time in Fort Myers.
-Even if you don't land one, just hooking up is an experience you won't forget.
+Tarpon: Known as the "Silver King," Tarpon are the ultimate game fish for many anglers.
+These prehistoric beasts can grow over 100 pounds and are famous for their gill-rattling jumps.
+Spring and early summer are prime Tarpon time in Fort Myers.
+Even if you don't land one, just hooking up is an experience you'll never forget.

 Vehicle Guest Capacity: 5